-This policy is designed to set out the process for compiling, monitoring and reviewing Daramalan Colleges annual Budget.
+This policy is designed to set out the process for compiling, monitoring and reviewing the College's annual Budget.

-- 1. The Board of Daramalan College conducts a Budget planning process each year as part of its annual business planning. - 2.
-The College operates under a Budget that is flexible in responding to unforeseen events, including possible reductions in cash flow, and therefore is monitored regularly and reviewed.
+- 1. The Board of Daramalan College conducts a Budg tyranning process each year as part of its annual business planning. - 2.
+The College operates under a Budget that is flexible in responding to unforeseen events, including possible reductions in cash flow, and there are is monitored regularly and reviewed.